On the finiteness property of hyperbolic simplicial actions: the right-angled Artin groups and their extension graphs: Preliminary

-We define the action of $A(\Gamma)$ on $\Gamma^e$ by for all $g \in A(\Gamma)$ and $x \in \Gamma^e$. \todo{Define the action more precisely.} This action is simplicial and acylindrical with respect to the edge metric $d_{\Gamma^e}$ by Kim-Koberda \cite[Theorem 30]{kim2014geometry}.
-So every element of $A(\Gamma)$ is classified by its asymptotic translation length.
-For an element $g \in A(\Gamma)$, we say $g$ is \emph{elliptic} if $\tau(g) = 0$; otherwise, $g$ is said to be \emph{loxodromic}.
+Kim--Koberda \cite[Theorem 30]{kim2014geometry} proved the action of $A(\Gamma)$ on $\Gamma^e$ is acylindrical.
+So each element of $A(\Gamma)$ is elliptic or loxodromic, which was shown by Bowditch \cite[Lemma 2.2]{Bowditch08}.
 The following proposition provides some conditions which tell us when an element of $A(\Gamma)$ is elliptic.

 \begin{prop}[Lemma 34, Theorem 35 \cite{kim2014geometry}] Let $g$ be a cyclically reduced element of $A(\Gamma)$.
 Then the following are equivalent. \begin{enumerate} \item $g$ is elliptic. \item $\operatorname{supp}(g)$ is contained in a join of $\Gamma$. \item The sequence $(\| g^n \|_{\rm st})_{n \in \mathbb{N}}$ is bounded. \end{enumerate} \end{prop}